 You can apply access control to Zowe endpoints and to your application endpoints.
 Zowe provides endpoints for a set of configuration dataservices and a set of core dataservices.
-Applications can use Configuration Dataservice on page 411 to store and their own configuration and other data.
+Applications can use configuration endpoints to store and their own configuration and other data.
 Administrators can use core endpoints to get status information from the Application Framework and ZSS servers.
 Any dataservice added as part of an application plugin is a service dataservice.